graysonlee123/Vue-Subscription-Tracker/README.md

 [] Restrict IP's from Mongo Database
 [] Blank subscription
 [] Double check new user avatar
+[] Instead of posting a new subscription on duplication, fill out a blank form

 ### Low Priority
 [] Mobile responsiveness for subscriptions list, specifically on tablet